Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 To register for the road tests, you must have held a Class 2 learner's licence for at least:

-• OR
+- OR

-• 1 month, if you meet any of the following requirements:
+- one month, if you meet any of the following requirements:

-• you are 25 years of age or older
+- you are 25 years of age or older

-• you hold a Class 3 driver's licence
+- you hold a Class 3 driver's licence

-If you meet any of the first 3 requirements, the one-month period may be replaced by a course that includes at least 20 hours of driving on a public road with a Class 2 vehicle.
+If you meet any of the first three requirements, the one-month period may be replaced by a course that includes at least 20 hours of driving on a public road with a Class 2 vehicle.

 Make sure the course is authorized by the SAAQ.
-You can check the safety rating of heavy vehicle owners and operators on the website of the Commission des transports du Québec.
+You can check the safety rating of heavy vehicle owners and operators on the website of the Commission des transports du Québec .

-Practical experience with an accompanying rider
+Practical experience with an accompanying driver

-When you practise on the road, you must always have an accompanying riderPerson who has held for at least 2 years a valid licence of an appropriate class and who is able to provide the learner with help and advice. with you.
+When you practise on the road, you must always have an Person who has held for at least 2 years a valid Québec licence of an appropriate class and who is able to provide the learner with help and advice. with you.

 Importance of the circle check